 Air conditioners become less efficient as time goes on.
 So you will see a corresponding decrease in their SEER rating.
 The best way to prolong the lifespan of your AC unit is with regular check-ups.
 So schedule air conditioning maintenance with a professional HVAC company.

 There have been a number of myths regarding SEER ratings, some of which still persist.
 The Environmental and Energy Study Institute has a report on some of these myths.

 Myth #1: The Government issued SEER 13 Standard Harms Low-Income Families

 Most low-income families rent homes with air conditioning, so very few of them will have to purchase an air conditioner unit.
 They will enjoy the savings on electricity from day one.

 Myth #2: The Cost of Moving to the SEER 13 Standard Is Not Covered by the Savings on Utility Bills

-Taking the air conditioner use of most families into account, the extra cost for a SEER 13 unit will be made up through lower electricity bills within 4 years.
+Let’s take into account the air conditioner use of most families.
+You will recoup the extra cost for a SEER 13 unit through lower electricity bills within 4 years.
 Central air conditioners have a lifespan of about 18 years.

 Prices for power are likely to go up, which would mean increased savings and a shorter payback period.